jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 The next two lines use the `self.distributed.return_first` method to modify the `self.train` and `self.train_online` attributes.
 This method ensures that only the result from the rank 0 process is returned, reducing network overhead.

+Overall, this code initializes the class and sets some attributes based on the provided arguments.

 ### Method **`return_device`** Overview
 The method `return_device` is a function that returns the string "cpu".
 It is used to specify the device on which the model weights should be placed when returning them from a remote location to the driver.
 In this case, the method ensures that the weights are placed on the CPU, as the driver is assumed to not have a GPU.

 #### **Method Details**
 The given code is a Python function named `return_device` that returns the string "cpu".
-The function is defined with a `self` parameter, which suggests that it is intended to be a method of a class.
-However, without further context, it is difficult to determine the purpose or usage of this function.
+The function does not take any arguments and is defined within a class.